"She stands for everything that I hope to include in my way of teaching students," Katarina Ignacek '18 said ...

 Knox College offers its students a multitude of residence hall options.
 Historic houses, apartments, suite-style residence halls and traditional residence halls make up one of the most diverse selections of any college.
 Listed below is each option, a description of the selection process that applies to it, and some information about what each residence offers.

 These rooms are for students with medical situations that require single room occupancy.
 Documentation from a doctor or other health care professional is required and must be provided to the Disability Support Services and the Campus Life Office for verification.
-This documentation must be provided by April 1, to be accommodated through the room lottery process.
+This documentation must be provided by April 7, to be accommodated through the room selection process.

 Students wishing to live in housing provided by their Greek organization will conduct their own housing lottery.
 Once you have committed to live in a fraternity house, you will be ineligible to participate in the campus lottery process.

 These rooms are available to the student body at large and are limited in quantity.
 They are located throughout campus.
-Singles are not available in the general lottery, so if you do not receive one, you should look for a roommate.
-If you would like to apply for a single, applications are due on Thursday, April 7 at 4:00 p.m.
+Singles are not available in the general selection, so if you do not receive one, you should look for a roommate.

 Block Housing is an option available for a group of students who wish to live together in one residential area.
 Block Housing is available in the following residences: